Quantum fluctuations in atomic Josephson junctions: the role of dimensionality: Mean-field results

 and imposing the \gls{mqst} inequality condition, given by $E(z_0,\phi_0)>E(0,\pi)$, one obtains

 Defining the adimensional constant $\Lambda_r$ as

 the inequality reduces to

-where the critical value $\Lambda_{c,\: 2D}$ is given by the following definition, using the gas parameter can be rewritten as
+where the critical value $\Lambda_{\text{c,\ 2D}}$ is given by the following definition, using the gas parameter can be rewritten as

-Dividing by the mean-field \gls{mqst} critical value $\Lambda_{c,\: mf}$ one obtains
+Dividing by the mean-field \gls{mqst} critical value $\Lambda_{\text{c,\ mf}}$ one obtains

 Looking at Fig.~\ref{fig:2DX} one notes that the ratio is equal to 1 when the gas parameter goes to zero, $\gamma=0$, retrieving the mean-field result.
-Since the beyond mean-field correction is obtained by a perturbative analysis, by setting the maximum value of the relative correction to the number density to $0.1$, one obtains the upper bound on $\gamma$ of $\gamma<1\times 10^{-2}$, as reported in Fig.~\ref{fig:2DX}.
-Since in general the ratio is lower than 1, then one deducts that the beyond mean-field correction decreases the \gls{mqst} critical value.
+Since the beyond-mean-field correction is obtained by a perturbative analysis, by setting the maximum value of the relative correction to the number density to $0.1$, one obtains the upper bound on $\gamma$ of $\gamma<1\times 10^{-2}$, as reported in Fig.~\ref{fig:2DX}.
+Since in general the ratio is lower than 1, then one deducts that the beyond-mean-field correction decreases the \gls{mqst} critical value.
 Another consideration is that increasing the gas parameter the relative correction is more important since the ratio decreases.

 \end{subsection}

 \end{section}